Line Graph Neural Networks for Link Weight Prediction: Proposed method

 \subsection{Problem description}

-Let $G(V,E,W)$ represent an undirected weighted network, where $\text{V}$ denotes the network's nodes and $\text{E}$ denotes its edges.
-The weight matrix, denoted as $\text{W}$, describes the network's adjacency, where the weight value ${w}$ of a link $(i,j)\in E$ is assigned as $W_{i,j}=w$, and $W_{i,j}=0$ otherwise.
-The set of weights, $\text{W}$, can be divided randomly into two subsets: $W_{train}$ and $W_{test}$, where $W_{train}\cup W_{test}=W$, and $W_{train}\cap W_{test}={\emptyset}$.
-The objective of network link weight prediction is to predict the weights of the test set $W_{test}$ with maximum accuracy, using the graph $G(V,E,W_{train})$ \cite{chen2022link}.To avoid the effect of different weight ranges on the results, we first preprocess the weights.
-Here we employ we use the exponential transformation method to normalize all the contiguous edge weights ${w}$ to the interval $(0,1)$, i.e.:
+Let $G(V,E,W)$ represent an undirected weighted network, where $V$ denotes the node set, $E$ is the link set, and $W$ represents the link weight set consisting of the weight values of all links.
+In the link weight prediction problem, $W$ is randomly divided into a training set and a test set, denoted as $W_{\text{train}}$ and $W_{\text{test}}$, respectively, where $W_{\text{train}} \cup W_{\text{test}} = W$ and $W_{\text{train}} \cap W_{\text{test}} = \emptyset$.
+The objective is to effectively predict the link weight values in the test set given the graph $G(V,E,W_{\text{train}})$.
+Considering the large variance of the link weight values, it is common to preprocess the link weight data before prediction.
+Specifically, we use the exponential transformation method to normalize all the link weights to the interval $(0,1)$, i.e.,